Niousha Alizadehsaravi, MSc, BSc, RD

 More about Niousha

-Niousha is a registered dietitian and she pursued her Master of Rehabilitation at Dalhousie University under the supervision of Dr. McArthur.
+Niousha is a registered dietitian and pursued her Master of Science in Rehabilitation Sciences at Dalhousie University under the supervision of Dr. McArthur.
 Her thesis revolved around identifying the barriers and facilitators to receiving adequate nutrition among long-term care residents with moderate to severe dementia.

 Niousha continues to advance her research career by striving to develop strategies that effectively address the nutritional needs of individuals with dementia.
 She aims to bridge the gap between research and practice, and contribute to enhancing quality of life.